jackycgq/English-workshop/TCS 三级跳「商务英语写作」/6-We Are Moving Next Monday.md

 I am writing to ask for your cooperation on our working plan.
 I believe this temporary moving will **significantly** enhance the renovation speed and gurantee that you enjoy a better working environment sooner.

-For many years, our Shanghai branch has bee **operating with one hand tied behind us**.
+For many years, our Shanghai branch has bee **operating with one hand tied behind us**（捉襟见肘，很困难运作）.
 Our space is small and our office shabby.
 Renovating the branch would prepare us for the DB launch of "Focus on China" initiative.
 This would also reduce, **if not eliminate**(如果不能排除 ), the need for support from overseas branches.

 Here are the details of the moving: